shinnosukeono/shinnosukeono.github.io/content/project/post_doc/index.md

 ---
 title: "Transporting, handling and storing behaviour of iron ore fines"

 summary: This project attempts to deal with the challenges associated with handling and storage of cohesive solids in the mining industry.
-An adhesive-frictional model has been recently developed for DEM simulation of cohesive particles at the University of Edinburgh.
-This project will exploit the new method for modelling cohesive particulates for specific problems, such as effect of fines in silo discharge and the effect of time consolidation.

 tags: